-How to enable data scientists to stop managing ETL pipelines and get back to doing data science: Part I
+Hoover: How to enable data scientists to stop managing ETL pipelines and get back to doing data science

 February 11, 2020

 Business moves fast and data science runways are long.
 What can we do to remove friction and iterate on data science models as quickly as possible?
-In this two-part blog series, we describe how Wayfair builds Jupyter-based tooling that empowers data scientists to focus on core data science tasks, rather than spending their time managing boilerplate ETL pipelines.
-In this first installment, we describe how we build tools that data science consumers can maintain and extend with minimal support.
+In this blog post, we describe how Wayfair builds Jupyter-based tooling that empowers data scientists to focus on core data science tasks, rather than spending their time managing boilerplate ETL pipelines.
+Specifically, we will discuss how we build tools that data science consumers can maintain and extend with minimal support.

 A data science project is, at its core, a machine learning and modeling task that requires the expertise of a data scientist.
 Ideally, data scientists would spend all of their time on those core data science tasks.
 But before you can even start doing EDA, you first need to get your data into your environment.
 Unfortunately, data scientists spend a lot of their time managing ETL pipelines.
 And while the “transform” portion of a pipeline often does require data science expertise to implement, the “extracting” and “loading” steps do not.
 These steps are fairly boilerplate, but building them, and especially learning how to construct them, can be labor intensive.
 The alternative is to arrange for costly engineering support and multiple rounds of back and forth defining and verifying the data science requirements.
 And this is all BEFORE you can start doing true data science work and begin your project in earnest.